 In many countries insects carry dangerous, sometimes fatal diseases.
-While mosquitoes pose the main risk to travellers, bites from flies, sand flies, ticks, fleas, and even bedbugs can transmit diseases.
+While mosquitoes pose the main risk to travellers, bites from sand flies, ticks, fleas, and even bedbugs can transmit diseases.

 Among the more common mosquito-borne diseases are Malaria, Dengue fever, Chikungunya virus, Zika virus, Ross River virus, and West Nile virus, while less common diseases include Yellow Fever and Japanese Encephalitis.

 Insect-borne diseases are mainly found in the tropical and sub-tropical regions of developing countries.
 However, international travel and trade coupled with climate change, has seen the vectors (insects) extend their reach into temperate regions of developing and developed countries.